lukebitts/Elemental-Controller/README.md

 Other Basic Title
 -----------------

-Want to contribute?
-Great!
-There are two ways to add markups.
+Text text text text

 ### Sub-Title

-Another basic text, I can add a [link][rh2] by using a bookmark in the end of the file (so we won't polute our text).
+Another basic text, I can add a [link][r2h] by using a bookmark in the end of the file (so we won't polute our text).

     full line code example.
       where I can do whatever I want